desci-labs/desci-codex/docs/gitbook/data-layer-definition/entities/attestation.md

 ### Target

 The attestation can target any protocol entity, including attestations themselves.
-This is a very flexible primitive which aims to unlock a variety of use-cases by the community that cannot be foreseen in advance.&#x20;
+This is a very flexible primitive which aims to unlock a variety of use-cases by the community that cannot be foreseen in advance.

 ### Revocation